tkoenig89/ComfyUI_Load_Image_With_Metadata/Readme.md

+# DISCLAIMER - DISCONTINUED

+Please use the [SD Prompt Reader Node](https://github.com/receyuki/comfyui-prompt-reader-node) from now on.

+As I made this node, while there was no solution to load metadata in comfy, there is now a nice and comprehensive implementation by the original author of the [SD Prompt Reader](https://github.com/receyuki/stable-diffusion-prompt-reader).
+This one also provides a node to save metadata which is much better than anything i tried for this as well.
+As i don't see any sense in wasting resources on multiple implemetations this repository will not be continued from now on.

 # Load Image with metadata

 A custom node for comfy ui to read generation data from images (prompt, seed, size...).